Times may have changed for gender expectations but still, no man wants to be told something isn’t working quite right.

 Damage as a result of infections or other injury may prevent the sperm from travelling through the vas deferens (the tubes that take sperm from the testes to the urethra) and the result is that there are no sperm in the semen.
 In rare cases, the vas deferens may be missing or the the ejaculate may divert into the bladder.
 Treatments may include antibiotics, surgery or extracting sperm directly from the testis for use in treatment.

-Occasionally men are found to have no sperm in their semen for other reasons than blockage of the vas deferens.
+Occasionally men are found to have no sperm in their semen for reasons other than blockage of the vas deferens.
 This is relatively rare and can simply be due to a failure to ejaculate.
 It can however be due to a failure of the testes to produce sperm.
 The testes may have been damaged due to a poor blood supply, injury or even a case of adult mumps.
 Other causes include hormonal imbalances and genetic defects.

 Our fertility treatment always starts with testing both the man and woman to see if there are any obvious problems that are preventing pregnancy.
 It may be one or both partners that have a condition that is making things difficult.